Blue Star Juniper

 A highly ornamental form of this juniper trained to grow on a single trunk; foliage is a dense, silvery blue ball, needles are radially arranged around the branches, giving the appearance of stars; an excellent color and interest accent for the garden

-Blue Star Juniper has attractive blue foliage which emerges silvery blue in spring.
+Blue Star Juniper is primarily valued in the landscape or garden for its highly ornamental lollipop-like shape.
+It has attractive blue evergreen foliage which emerges silvery blue in spring.
 The needles are highly ornamental and remain blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Blue Star Juniper is a dense evergreen tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.